renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/actors.md

-Job to be done: [include here the market definition of the segment, if chosen by the user, or job to be done mapped]
+{{Job to be done}}: [include here the market definition of the segment, if chosen by the user, or job to be done mapped]

 ## Discover the actors involved in the {{Job To Be Done}}